Safe and efficient hydrogen applications with WITT

-The future belongs to hydrogen.
+The future belongs to hydrogen and with WITT products your are H2-READY.
 Hydrogen is already widely used in industry as a raw material, process gas, and as a fuel in a wide range of applications.
 'Green hydrogen' generated using renewable energy is a key future energy source, as well as a means to store and transport energy.

 But hydrogen is highly flammable, reactive and explosive when mixed with oxygen.
 Using the right gas safety technology and equipment is therefore an imperative.

 WITT has long specialised in hydrogen applications and offers you the appropriate gas technology assembled and tested to the highest standards.
 With WITT products you are making your hydrogen process safe and efficient.

 The best example here is the fuel cell.
 In fuel cells, hydrogen and oxygen combine to form water, thereby releasing a large amount of energy.
 Fuel cells can therefore be used as an environmentally-friendly alternative to conventional combustion engines in motor vehicles.
 WITT offers special pressure-relief valves for this, these ensuring safety while protecting the hydrogen system against dangerous overpressure.
 The WITT valve was the first to fulfill the high requirements of Regulation EC 79/2009 valid throughout Europe and is approved for installation in passenger cars and buses.
 WITT safety technology can also be found in the latest fuel cell heating appliances - in the form of high-quality flashback arresters or gas non-return valves / check valves.

 Power-to-gas applications involve the production of hydrogen by means of water electrolysis or methane reforming using electricity generated by renewables.
 Among other things, the hydrogen serves as an energy storage medium and can be used later to generate energy as required.
 It is already used as back-up power banks as an alternative to diesel generators.
 There are also schemes to blend hydrogen into methane grids for domestic heating systems.